 CBT sessions tend to be very structured, but your first appointment may look a bit different.

-Here’s a rough take on what to expect during that first visit:
+Here’s a high-level look at what to expect during that first visit:

 - Your therapist will ask about symptoms, emotions, and feelings you experience.
 Emotional distress often manifests physically, too.
 Symptoms such as headaches, body aches, or stomach upset may be relevant, so it’s a good idea to mention them.